Nutty

 Looking for free business banking?
 You can get business accounts with no monthly fees (such as all of our recommended options), but nothing in this world is truly free.
 Business accounts typically have fees somewhere, such as to make transactions, depositing cash, or withdrawing from an ATM.
 Plus using lots of other features.

-The best account with no monthly fees is Revolut¹, and you’ll get free transactions up to a limit.
-Plus, use lots of other features for free to save you time and grow your business (there’s paid plans and fees for extra features).
+The best account with no monthly fees is Tide¹, there's lots of free features to save you time and grow your business (there’s paid plans and fees for extra features).

-If you just want a basic account, check out Tide¹, it’s simple, and has no monthly fee, you’ll pay 20p per transaction.
+If you just want a basic account, check out Anna¹, it’s simple, and easy to use.
+Features include, creating and sending invoices (and they’ll send chasers automatically too), expense tracking and it has no monthly fee.

 If you’re starting out as a sole trader, you’ve actually got a wide range of options, as you can choose a personal account too (e.g. a bank account in your own name).